 - sites where the initial management review identifies a number of issues that require rectification

 - sites with larger and more diverse manufacturing operations

 Write and maintain a Quality Manual, or equivalent document (clause 1.7).

 Describe the PQS in your quality manual, or equivalent, including:

 - the quality policy

-- the scope of the PQS
+- identification of the PQS processes

 - management responsibilities within the PQS

 When you distribute products: